-We also usually have a couple of rare-breed, slow growing pigs that free-range near the bridleway.
+We also usually have a few rare-breed, slow growing pigs that free-range near the bridleway.
 We sell the most delicious sausages and bacon from these very happy pigs.
-We have tried Large Blacks, Gloucester Old Spots, Berkshires, British Lops and Oxford Sandy and Black pigs, but think we might settle on Large Blacks for breeding – squeak – piglets will be coming soon.
-We also hope to try some Middle White pigs soon too.
+We have tried Large Blacks, Gloucester Old Spots, Berkshires, British Lops and Oxford Sandy and Black, and Middle White pigs, but think we might settle on Large Blacks for breeding.

 We have a range of very free-ranging poultry wandering about the campsite.
-Currently we have turkeys, chickens and ducks.
-We have two types of ducks (they live by the pond over in the pear garden) Indian Runner ducks and Pekin ducks.
-Both lay the most delicious eggs, but the Pekin ducks are also a meat bird.
+Currently we have chickens and ducks.
+We have Pekin ducks (they live by the pond over in the pear garden).
+They lay the most delicious eggs.
+The Pekin ducks are also a meat bird.
 We have lots of chickens – some lay blue eggs and some lay white or brown eggs.
 We have a mix of heritage breeds and hybrids.
 We are building up a flock of rare pure-breed Ixworth chickens.
 These are a breed local to Suffolk.
 They are a dual-purpose bird, the hens lay eggs and the cockerels are substantial enough to use as meat birds.
 They are our most ethical chicken as nothing is wasted – see here for more about them.
 We also have the mini-dinosaurs, the Naked Neck meat birds.
 These are lovely big birds and unlike commercial meat chickens they can support their own weight and breed naturally.
 Our turkeys are a heritage breed as well although we aren’t sure what type.
 Every spring they sit on clutches of eggs and hatch out baby turkey poults which are very friendly and pretty comical.
 Generally through out the summer we have chicks of some kind or another on the smallholding – some are hatched by the Silkie hens (these are the cute fluffy chickens with a bobble on their heads) and some are hatched in the incubator.
 We always have chicken and duck eggs for sale, but during the busy periods they sell out quickly so you might want to reserve some with us when you arrive.

 The poultry are looked after by the llama pajama army although they are actually alpacas not llamas.
 The brown alpaca is called peanut and the two white ones are Juniper and Inky Dinky Do.